OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/mipservice/readme.md

 - Ability to create an Azure Function App.
 - A Sentinel Workspace and access to the Keys
 - You need permissions to make a new App registration.
-- SharePoint Library if you want to utilize the ability to store full email content in SharePoint.

 ### Installing
 Permissions needed for the app